 Teaching can be an enormously rewarding profession, but no one shows you how to prevent teacher burnout.
-Many teachers even view their career as more of a calling or vocation.
+Many teachers even view their careers as more of a calling or vocation.
 It’s a sense of purpose.

 But teaching in a school can also be extraordinarily difficult and stressful.
 It’s a tough job, and it can be isolating too.

-To prevent teacher burnout, and preserve a passion for their work, it is crucial for teachers to find support from multiple sources.
+To prevent teacher burnout and preserve a passion for their work, it is crucial for teachers to find support from multiple sources.
 Today let’s talk about three basic forms of support that every teacher needs to thrive.